braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/cordova/content_cards.md

 > This article covers how to set up Content Cards for Cordova.

 To get started, the Braze SDKs include a default card feed.
-To show the card feed you can use the `AppboyPlugin.launchContentCards()` method.
+To show the card feed you can use the `BrazePlugin.launchContentCards()` method.

 The default card feed included with the Braze SDK will handle all analytics tracking, dismissals, and rendering for a user's Content Cards.